Classic Italian-American fried calamari with lemon

 Fried Calamari is a classic Italian antipasto — light, crisp, and meant to be eaten the moment it hits the table.

-When it’s done right, calamari should be tender, not chewy, with a delicate coating that stays crisp without feeling heavy.
+When it’s done right, calamari should be tender, never chewy, with a delicate coating that stays crisp without feeling heavy.

 This version sticks to the fundamentals: clean oil, proper temperature, and just enough seasoning to let the seafood speak for itself.